How to Write a Critique

 How to Write a Critique: Suggested Critique Format

-Below is a format that we have found to work well for giving critiques.
+Below is a format that I have found to work well for giving critiques.

 How to Write a Critique: Do's and Don'ts